eth-ait/aitviewer/README.md

 ## BioAmass Dataset

-First download the models and dataset from [https://skel.is.tue.mpg.de](https://skel.is.tue.mpg.de) To visualize a sequence from the BioAmass dataset, in `aitconfig.yaml` set the following paths:
+First download the models and dataset from [https://skel.is.tue.mpg.de](https://skel.is.tue.mpg.de) and in `aitconfig.yaml` set the following paths:

 ```
 osim_geometry : /path/to/skel_models_v1.0/Geometry
 bioamass : /path/to/bioamass_v1.0
 ```

-Then run:
+To visualize a sequence from the BioAmass dataset, run:

 ```
-cd examples
 python load_bioamass.py
 ```